August 18, 2020 - Rubin Observatory's very first all-virtual Project and Community Workshop (PCW...Read more

-LSST Organization - documenting the relationship between LSST Project, LSST operations, and LSST Corporation, funding agencies and advising boards is currently undergoing revision.
+LSST Organization - documenting the relationship between Rubin Observatory Project, Rubin Observatory operations, and LSST Corporation, funding agencies and advising boards is currently undergoing revision.

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 to promote the progress of science.
 NSF supports basic research and people to create knowledge that transforms the future.

 NSF and DOE will continue to support Rubin Observatory in its Operations phase.
 They will also provide support for scientific research with LSST data.